RTXteam/RTX-KG2/README.md

 can comment out the line that copies the final gzipped JSON file to the S3 bucket.
-You will also need to edit and place a file `RTXConfiguration-config.json` in the S3 bucket `s3://rtx-kg2/`; this file provides credentials (username, password, and HTTP URI for Neo4j REST API server) for accessing a RTX KG1 Neo4j endpoint; the KG2 build system will dump the KG1 graph from that endpoint and will merge that graph into KG2.
+You will also need to edit and place a file `RTXConfiguration-config.json` in the S3 bucket `s3://rtx-kg2/`; this file provides credentials [username, password, and HTTP URI for Neo4j Representational State Transfer (REST) Application Programming Interface (API) server] for accessing a RTX KG1 Neo4j endpoint; the KG2 build system will dump the KG1 graph from that endpoint and will merge that graph into KG2.
 As a minimal example of the data format for `RTXConfiguration-config.json`, see the file `RTXConfiguration-config-EXAMPLE.json` in this repository code directory